Arcade Processes for Informed Martingale Interpolation: Arcade processes

+One might wonder why we choose the timeline $T_0,T_1,\ldots,T_n$ and the interpolating coefficients $f_0,f_1,\ldots,f_n$ to be deterministic rather than stochastic.
+While the definition of APs is easily extended to a stochastic timeline and stochastic interpolating coefficients, APs are fundamentally designed as a building bloc for the martingales introduced in Section \ref{FAMchapter}.
+Inspired by several applications, these martingales interpolate between random variables at fixed times.
+APs play a key role in their construction, which relies entirely on a deterministic timeline and deterministic interpolating coefficients.
+Furthermore, we want APs to be understood as a natural generalisation of anticipative bridges, which also use deterministic times and interpolating coefficients.

-\end{ex} The expectation and the covariance of an AP, when they exist, are fully characterised by the driver and the interpolating coefficients. \begin{prop} If the driver $(D_t)$ has a mean function $\mu_D$, a variance function $\sigma_D^2$, and an covariance function $K_D$, we have:
+The expectation and covariance of an AP, when they exist, are fully characterised by the driver and the interpolating coefficients. \begin{prop} If the driver $(D_t)$ has a mean function $\mu_D$, a variance function $\sigma_D^2$, and a covariance function $K_D$, we have: